bibojasim1/hydracheats/README.md

   <summary><b>Q: Is Hydra safe to use on all servers?</b></summary>
   A: Hydra is safe to use on most servers, but we advise checking server rules to ensure you're compliant with their guidelines before using any cheats.
 </details>

+## 💡 Feature Requests
+We’re constantly looking to improve Hydra!
+If you have any ideas or would like to see new features, feel free to submit your suggestions:

+- Join our [Discord community](https://discord.gg/hydracheats) and submit your feature requests under the dedicated section.

+---

+## ⚖️ Legal Disclaimer
+HydraCheats is a tool designed for educational purposes only.
+By using this software, you agree that you will not use it to disrupt other players' experiences or engage in illegal activities.
+We do not take responsibility for any consequences that arise from the use of this tool.
+Use at your own risk.

+## 🎉 Credits
+- Special thanks to our development team for their hard work on Hydra.
+- Thanks to everyone who helped us by testing Hydra and providing valuable feedback during the beta phase.

 ---